-At the first meeting, held in February, the Committee reviewed a report from the Company's outside compensation consultant on the Company's executive compensation program, general executive compensation trends, trends in the retail industry, and specific background information on each senior management position.
+At its first scheduled meeting, held in February, the Committee reviewed a report from the Company's outside compensation consultant on the Company's executive compensation program, general executive compensation trends, trends in the retail industry, and specific background information on each senior management position.
 The Committee's compensation consultant reviewed a report on risk in relation to the Company's compensation policies and practices.
-The Committee also reviewed a report from its compensation consultant providing a pay-for-performance analysis of the executive compensation program and a separate report providing a review of the Chief Executive Officer's compensation.
+The Committee also reviewed a report from its compensation consultant providing a pay-for-performance analysis of our executive compensation program and a separate report providing a review of the Chief Executive Officer's compensation.
 The Committee held a private meeting with its consultant, without management present.

-Based upon the material reviewed and the discussion of the Committee at this meeting, our Senior Vice President-Human Resources and the Human Resources Department, working with our Chairman of the Board and Chief Executive Officer, prepared compensation recommendations, covering all elements of compensation, for all corporate officers and heads of our operating divisions, other than the Chief Executive Officer himself, which were forwarded to the Chair of the Compensation Committee for his review.
+Based upon the material reviewed and the discussion of the Committee at this meeting, our Senior Vice President-Human Resources and the Human Resources Department, working with our Chairman of the Board and Chief Executive Officer, prepared compensation recommendations, covering all elements of compensation, for all corporate officers and heads of our operating divisions, other than the Chief Executive Officer himself.
+These were then forwarded to the Chair of the Compensation Committee for his review.
 There were also discussions between the Chairman of the Board and Chief Executive Officer and the Chair of the Compensation Committee with regard to these proposals.
 Based upon input from the Chair of the Compensation Committee, the Human Resources Department then finalized these recommendations and prepared material for review by the Compensation Committee.
-Our Senior Vice President and General Counsel also attends meetings of the Compensation Committee and participates in some of these discussions and preparations.
+Our Senior Vice President and General Counsel also attended meetings of the Compensation Committee and participated in some of these discussions and preparations.

-The Compensation Committee then held a second regularly scheduled meeting in March to consider these recommendations and set compensation for the Company's executives.
-At this meeting, the Committee reviewed a spreadsheet that set out all elements of proposed compensation for each of the Company's senior executives, including the named executive officers, in order to assist in its evaluation of the compensation proposals for 2010.
+The Compensation Committee held a second regularly scheduled meeting in March to consider these recommendations and set compensation for the Company's executives.
+At this meeting, the Committee reviewed a spreadsheet that set out all elements of proposed compensation for each of the Company's senior executives, including the named executive officers, in order to assist in its evaluation of the compensation proposals for 2011.

-At this meeting the Committee also discussed privately, without management being present, compensation for the Chairman of the Board and Chief Executive Officer for 2010, established his Annual Bonus Plan and long-term incentive target awards, and made the stock option awards to him shown in the table on Page 37.
+At this meeting the Committee also discussed privately, without management being present, compensation for the Chairman of the Board and Chief Executive Officer for 2011, established his target awards under the Annual Bonus Plan and long-term incentive program, and made the stock awards to him shown in the table on Page 41.

 Except in the case of promotions or other unusual circumstances, the Compensation Committee considers stock awards only at this meeting, which is normally held within a few weeks following the issuance of the Company's full-year earnings release for the prior year.
-It is also at this meeting that the

-Compensation Committee determined whether performance targets under the Annual Bonus Plan for the prior year and under the Long-Term Bonus Plan that ended in the prior year had been achieved, determined the amount of annual and long-term bonus pay-outs, and established annual bonus targets for the upcoming year and long-term incentive targets for the upcoming two-year performance period.
+It is also at this meeting that the Compensation Committee determined whether performance targets under the Annual Bonus Plan for the prior year and under the long-term incentive program for the performance period that ended in the prior year had been achieved, determined the amount of annual and long-term bonus pay-outs, and established annual bonus targets for the upcoming year and long-term bonus targets for the upcoming two-year performance period.